rubenrincon/dbximgdemo/README.md

 **Cookies**

-- 💚 Cookies:  disabling scripts to read/write cookies from browser in the session configuration
+- 💚 Cookies:  disabling scripts to read/write cookies from browser in the session configuration.
+By default the HttpOnly attribute is set.
 - 💚 Cookies:  enforcing same domain origin (default on the session configuration)
 - 🔴 Cookies:  make sure cookies are transported only via https.  😱 we will fix it later.